Get

 When to Transition a Puppy to Adult Food

 A puppy should not start eating adult dog food until they have stopped growing, which can be between 12 months and 2 years of age, depending on the size and breed of the dog.
-The best way to determine when to transition your pup to adult dog food is to consult your veterinarian and follow their recommendations.
+The best way to determine when to transition your pup to adult dog food is to consult a veterinarian and follow their recommendations.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!